"You belong to me."

 There is strength in it.
 There is power.
 And even when the time comes that your teenager doesn't really want to be seen with you in public, they will always know deep down...that they belong to you, and there is safety in that knowledge.

-Today's Small Thing is to say, "You belong to me."
+Today, take the time to say, "You belong to me."

 Maybe the words feel awkward and a little corny.
 You don't know how to pop that into a conversation.
 But perhaps tonight, when the light is out and little heads are tucked on pillows, you should lean in close and whisper.